There is a big demand for general, non-medical transcription.

 There is no formal training required to become a general or business transcriptionist.

 Although formal transcription training and courses are usually needed to get medical transcription and legal transcription work, you do NOT need formal training and you do NOT need to enroll in a $1,500-$3,000 transcription course to be able to get general transcription work from home.

 How to learn general transcription

 1. Increase your typing speed with typing tutorials

 You can use online typing tutorials and typing tests to improve your typing speed and accuracy.
 Your typing and transcription speed will improve with practice.
 You can start by practicing typing without dictation.

-The accuracy of the transcript is very important so focus not only on typing quickly but on typing without errors.
-A transcriptionist must be accurate even when working on non-medical and non-legal transcription jobs.
+The accuracy of any type of transcript is very important so focus not only on typing quickly but on typing without errors.
 Choose a typing tutorial that will provide you with stats that will show your accuracy and speed.
 After you have improved your typing speed, then practice typing from dictation.